CA Business Journal

 Commentary: How Climate Change Is Introducing Americans To The Benefits Of Public Adjusters

-by Gordon Scott, CEO, The Greenspan Co./Adjusters International
+Gordon Scott, CEO, The Greenspan Co./Adjusters International

 People are finally breaking through the barriers that have existed for generations, and with the help of a good public adjuster, are speaking out, standing up, and demanding what they are really owed.

-Over my 50-year career in the public adjusting profession, I have become accustomed to explaining what exactly a does and why we are a policyholder’s best friend.
+Over my 50-year career in the public adjusting profession, I have become accustomed to explaining what exactly a public adjuster does and why we are a policyholder’s best friend.
 In the last five years, however, I’ve found myself having to explain it far less frequently, because more than ever, they already know.
 The reason is climate change.

-When I joined The Greenspan Co. in 1971, the benefits of hiring a were not widely known among the general public.
+When I joined The Greenspan Co. in 1971, the benefits of hiring a public adjuster were not widely known among the general public.
 Public adjusters were often met by policyholders with skepticism or distrust, especially because insurance companies had done such a good job convincing people that they were their trusted allies.
 They were our “good neighbors” after all.
 They were supposed to be strong and steady, like “a piece of the rock,” while they held us in their “good hands.”

 As a rule, however, insurance companies always aim to minimize payouts to their policyholders because payouts cut into profits.
 This can put them at odds with the customers they insure when disaster strikes.
-With intricate knowledge of the myriad regulations, standards and codes that govern the claims process, the ’s role is to ensure that insurance companies pay their clients the absolute maximum they are due under their policy contract, while simultaneously relieving the burden of dealing with an insurance company – allowing the homeowner to care for his/her family and the business owner to focus on his/her and customers.
+With intricate knowledge of the myriad regulations, standards and codes that govern the claims process, the public adjuster’s role is to ensure that insurance companies pay their clients the absolute maximum they are due under their policy contract, while simultaneously relieving the burden of dealing with an insurance company – allowing the homeowner to care for his/her family and the business owner to focus on his/her employees and customers.

 It turns out that hundreds of billions of dollars spent on advertising over the course of decades worked quite well.
 Typically, the only people who saw through it were the ones who experienced firsthand the benefit of working with a public adjuster.
 Back in 1971, that wasn’t many people.